-Wake Forest is a leader in treating certain types of cancer using vaccines and medications, which use the body’s immune system to fight cancer.
+Wake Forest Baptist Medical Center is a leader in treating certain types of cancer using vaccines and medications, which use the body’s immune system to fight cancer.
 Called immunotherapy, doctors prime the body’s own immune system to fight cancer.
 Immunotherapy targets only the cancer cells.
-Chemotherapy, which attacks both cancer cells and healthy cells, can have greater side effects.

 - Stopping or slowing the growth of cancer cells

 - Preventing cancer from spreading to other parts of the body

 - Boosting the immune system's ability to get rid of cancer cells

 There are several types of immunotherapy for cancer.